gvwilson/thirdbit/fiction/madica/index.md

 Poudell's arm clunked to the floor.

 She tossed the laser aside, ignoring his shouted threats.
-She knew his body was just another robot, but cutting off the arm...
-She felt light-headed and queasy.
+She knew his body was just another robot, but cutting off the arm… She felt light-headed and queasy.
 Without thinking, she sat on the edge of the ELFing table.